luraess/julia-parallel-course-EGU21/README.md

 ## Objectives
-The goal of this short course is to offer an interactive and tutorial-like hands-on to solve systems of differential equations in parallel on GPUs using the [Julia] language.
+The goal of this short course is to offer an interactive and tutorial-like hands-on to solve systems of differential equations in parallel on GPUs using the [Julia language].
 [Julia] combines high-level language simplicity and low-level language performance.
 The resulting codes and applications are fast, short and readable.
 We will design and implement a numerical algorithm that predicts ice flow dynamics over mountainous topography using a high-performance computing approach.

 The online course uses (remote or local) resources to run notebooks to enable best participant experience.
 The course consists of 2 parts:
-1. You will learn about the Julia language, parallel and distributed computing and iterative solvers.
+1. You will learn about the [Julia language], parallel and distributed computing and iterative solvers.
 2. You will implement a PDE solver to predict ice flow dynamics on real topography.

 By the end of this short course, you will: